Associate of Applied Science

 The Associates of Applied Science in Information Systems (IS) is designed to introduce students to contemporary information systems and demonstrate how these systems are used throughout global organizations.
-The focus of this program will be on the key components of information systems – people, software, hardware, data, security, and communication technologies, and how these components can be integrated and managed to create competitive advantage.
-Upon completion of this degree program students will be prepared for entry level Information System jobs in Information Systems operations support and services.
+The focus of this program is on the key components of information systems – people, software, hardware, data, security, and communication technologies, and how these components can be integrated and managed to create a competitive advantage.
+Upon completion of this degree program, students will be prepared for entry level Information System jobs in Information Systems operations support and services.

 - Understand and explain how and why information systems are used today.

 - Understand globalization and the role information systems play in businesses.